iotaledger/goshimmer/documentation/docs/tutorials/setup.md

 :::info

 If performance is a concern, you can also run your containers with `network_mode: "host"`, however, you must then adjust the hostnames in the configs for the corresponding containers and perhaps also create some iptable rules to block traffic from outside accessing your services directly.

+:::warning INFO

+If your home network is IPv6-only (as is common for some ISPs in a few countries like Germany), make sure your docker installation is configured to support IPv6 as this is not always the default setting.
+If your ports and firewalls are configured correctly and your GoShimmer node does start but does not seem to find any neighbors even after a little while, this might be the solution to your problem.
+Find the very short guide to enable IPv6 support for docker in the [Docker documentation](https://docs.docker.com/config/daemon/ipv6/).

 :::